Cohomological finiteness conditions for a class of metabelian groups: The Background and some Historical Remarks

-We consider a class of finitely presented metabelian groups and the cohomological finiteness conditions they satisfy.
 It was the work of Baumslag and Remeslennikov in the 1970s which suggested that the theory of finitely presented soluble groups might be richer than once thought.
 For example, it was demonstrated in \cite{Ba72(2)} that there exists a finitely presented metabelian group with a free abelian derived group of infinite rank.
 Remeslennikov \cite{R73} found the same example independently.
 This could be compared with the fact, proved in \cite{Ba73}, that every finitely generated metabelian group can be embedded in a finitely presented metabelian group.
-Recall that a group $G$ is said to be \emph{metabelian} if there exists a short exact sequence
+Recall that a group $G$ is said to be metabelian if there exists a short exact sequence

 of groups with $A$ and $Q$ abelian.
 Hence metabelian groups are precisely the soluble groups of derived length two.

-We think of $A$ as a $\mathbb{Z}Q$-module via conjugation; i.e. we define $a\circ q=g^{-1}ag$ where $g\mapsto q$ under the projection map $\pi:G\twoheadrightarrow Q$.
-Since $A$ is abelian, this is well-defined.
-Then $G$ is finitely generated if and only if $Q$ is finitely generated as a group and $A$ is finitely generated as a $\mathbb{Z}Q$-module.
-From now on we assume that $G$ is finitely generated.
+The group $G$ is finitely generated if and only if $Q$ is a finitely generated group and $A$ is finitely generated as a $\mathbb{Z}Q$-module via conjugation, and we will assume from now on that $G$ is finitely generated.